adrianoaguiar/vtexlab-docs/integracao/guide/erp/catalogo-expresso/index.md

 	               <b:int>2</b:int>
 	            </a:ListStoreId>
 	            <a:LomadeeCampaignCode i:nil="true"/>
-	            <a:MetaTagDescription>Vaso de barro vermelho, feito a mão com barro do mar vermelho</a:MetaTagDescription>
+	            <a:MetaTagDescription>feito a mão com barro do mar vermelho</a:MetaTagDescription>
 	            <a:Name>Vaso Artesanal de Barro Vermelho</a:Name>
 	            <a:RefId>1234567890</a:RefId>
 	            <a:ReleaseDate i:nil="true"/>